mikrdgz/recharge-docs/docs/customers.md

 ![customers](assets/images/customer.png)

 The address nested under a customer resource is the customer's billing address associated with their payment method.
 It is not the address associated with delivery of a subscription.
-For the subscription delivery address, see [Subscriptions](subscriptions.md)
+For the subscription shipping address, see [Subscriptions](subscriptions.md)

 ## Customer payment method

 Update the customer object to add or update a customer's payment method.
 ReCharge doesn't accept payment information directly.
 You should send a tokenized customer representation from the payment processor to add or update the payment method.
-The Stripe [customer token](https://stripe.com/docs/api/customers/object#customer_object-sources-data-tokenization_method) should begin with the prefix `cus`, not `tok`.
+When using Stripe as your payment processor, the [customer token](https://stripe.com/docs/api/customers/object#customer_object-sources-data-tokenization_method) should begin with the prefix `cus`, not `tok`.

 ## Use cases